Ryan5453/demucs-next/readme.md

 ## Cog Usage

-unblend provides a [Cog](https://github.com/replicate/cog), which allows you to easily deploy it as a REST API.
+unblend provides a [Cog](https://github.com/replicate/cog) for HTDemucs which allows you to easily deploy it as a REST API.
 You can alternatively use the hosted version at [Replicate](https://replicate.com/ryan5453/demucs).

-## Changelog

-The [changelog](https://github.com/Ryan5453/unblend/blob/main/changelog.md) contains information about the changes between versions of unblend.